Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Actions/freshdesk.md

 **Authorization**

-To connect to a client's Zendesk account, Kore.ai uses Basic Auth.
+To connect to a Freshdesk account, Kore.ai uses Basic Auth.
 The developer can use pre-authorized credentials during the configuration process or let the end user authorize during the conversation by creating an authorization profile.
 Learn More.

  |Authorization Type                      | Basic |